Human Rights

 Policies about respect for human rights

-In March 2015, Hitachi, Ltd. formulated Human Rights Due Diligence Guidelines, Hitachi Construction Machinery group has been working in line with these guidelines as a member of Hitachi group.
 Hitachi Construction Machinery group supports and respects international standards related to human rights, including respect for freedom of association and the right to collective bargaining, equal pay for equal work, the prevention of child labor and forced labor, and the prohibition of discrimination in employment and occupation, the prohibition of discrimination and harassment in business activities and focuses on the promotion of human rights education and the prevention of child labor and forced labor.
-In FY2015 we participated in Human Rights Workshop held by Hitachi group.
+In FY2015 we participated in Human Rights Workshop held by Hitachi group, which was the parent company at that time.
 This workshop was part of Hitachi group’s initiatives for human rights due diligence based on Hitachi group Human Rights Policy with advice from Shift, a U.S. NPO consulting firm, and we evaluated risks and priorities for human rights in the supply chain and confirmed measures for reducing these risks.

 Moreover, we have established a whistle-blowing system for employees and advice lines for external stakeholders as part of our human rights reporting mechanisms.